zdrawku/percentage-calculator/README.md

 ## Additional resources

-- Ignite UI Angular Schematics were used to generate this project and are available for additional commands within the project.
-For more details and how to use them, refer to [Angular Schematics & Ignite UI CLI](https://www.infragistics.com/products/ignite-ui-angular/angular/components/general/cli-overview).

-- [Ignite UI for Angular](https://www.infragistics.com/products/ignite-ui-angular) - to learn more about the product or to dive into component specifics and showcases.
+- [Ignite UI for Web Components](https://www.infragistics.com/products/ignite-ui-web-components) - to learn more about the product or to dive into component specifics and showcases.